IBM-Cloud/terraform-provider-ibm/website/docs/d/is_dedicated_host_profile.html.markdown

 In addition to all argument reference list, you can access the following attribute references after your data source is created.

 - `class`-  (String) The product class this dedicated host profile belongs to.
-- `disks` - (String) Collection of the dedicated host profile's disks.
+- `disks` - (List) Collection of the dedicated host profile's disks.

   Nested scheme for `disks`:
   - `interface_type`- (List) The interface type.